 Henricksen also pointed to the importance of this new process.
 “This is the first attempt by the board to formalize an evaluation process that we hope will be the blueprint for future boards to follow in evaluating presidents and their performance.”

 Details of the performance evaluation were not released.
 Henricksen indicated that Mroz was assessed on a number of performance categories.
 These included articulation of a vision for the university, improving fiscal management, increasing enrollment, enhancing revenue from multiple sources, communicating effectively, demonstrating leadership, and increasing Tech’s impact on economic development.

-The Board of Control anticipates conducting a formal performance review each year.
+The Board of Trustees anticipates conducting a formal performance review each year.